Codemon72/Spickzettel/Git and GitHub.md

 source: https://www.git-tower.com/learn/git/faq/git-rename-branch/
 ___

+### delete last commit - locally and remote
+`git reset --hard HEAD~1` to delete last commit locally, then `git push --force origin HEAD` This takes the current HEAD commit in local and overwrites the HEAD in the remote, removing the last commit.
+Note: This isn't a secure way to delete secrets accidentally pushed to a remote.
+Assume all secrets are compromised then watch out for caveats concerning '--force'.
+___

 ### Setting up git on new machine
 1. install git (it comes automatically with homebrew).
 If you use something else, look up how to install it.